qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Delaunay triangulation
 ----------------------
-Creates a polygon layer with the delaunay triangulation corresponding to a points layer.
+Creates a polygon layer with the delaunay triangulation corresponding to a point layer.

 .. figure:: img/delaunay.png